 The center is organized into five Biomedical Research Bases:

-The DRC supports five Core facilities:
+The DRC supports four Core facilities:

 The Center is an important resource for education, training, raising awareness of endocrine and diabetes research.
 It supports: